mugishalinux/bank-licensing-compliance-system/DESIGN.md

 This portal helps banks, insurance companies, microfinance institutions, and individuals apply for licenses from the National Bank of Rwanda.

 Applicants submit applications and documents through the portal.
-Inside BNR, reviewers and approvers process the applications step by step until they are approved or rejected.
+Inside BNR, reviewers and approvers process applications step by step until they are approved or rejected.

-The goal was to keep the system simple, secure, and easy to understand.
+The goal was to build something simple, secure, and easy to understand while still handling the important rules required in a regulatory system.

 ---